 Official website: Gallia Excelsior Hotel

-22. Santa Maria della Passione
+22. Enjoy Renaissance architecture at Santa Maria della Passione

 Santa Maria della Passione is a church that was constructed in the Renaissance architectural style and completed in the year 1496 after being commissioned by the Order of Canons Lateran.